 There is, finally, a third factor accounting for Lodi’s relatively late entry into the premium wine market: the region’s historic success with the table grape, Flame Tokay — Lodi’s most successful crop during most of the past 150 years.
 Most growers didn’t begin pulling out Tokay plantings until the 1980s, and only because of a concurrent set of circumstances: the advent of seedless eating grape (better suited to warm regions in the south end of California’s Central Valley), and the sudden demand for more premium quality wine grapes (i.e. Chardonnay, Cabernet Sauvignon, Merlot, etc.)

 Today, Lodi’s wine grapes go primarily into table wines; the vast majority into voracious pipelines feeding giant companies such as Woodbridge by Robert Mondavi, or “parent” producers of numerous popular sub-brands (those of E. & J. Gallo, Constellation's former Sebastiani brands, The Wine Group/Franzia, Trinchero Wine Estates/Sutter Home, etc.).

-It has taken a while, but most recently Lodi has become known for top quality wines crafted by much smaller producers.
-Out of the 50 or so independent bonded wineries with physical facilities in the Lodi region today, all but one produce well less than 30,000 cases a year, and most them less than a third of that.
+It has taken a while, but most recently Lodi has become known for top-quality wines crafted by much smaller producers.
+Out of the 50 or so independent bonded wineries with physical facilities in the Lodi region today, all but one produce well less than 30,000 cases a year, and most of them less than a third of that.